mikeisadev/WP-Custom-Translations-Plugin/readme.md

 - Better management on the frontend on how inputs are updated (when typing the new translation or string to translate) and how this action is made while searching
 - An advice message (alert javascript message) is added if you didn't saved translations to avoid losing progress for mistake.
 ### 1.2.0
 - Adding plural strings translations on "_n()" function of wordpress via the "ngettext" filter.
-See on this page **How to translate plural strings** using the custom syntax %_ctp_n(singular: "Singular", plural: "Plural").
+See on this page **How to translate plural strings**: using the custom syntax %_ctp_n(singular: "Singular", plural: "Plural").
+- Solving minor issues and bug fixing:
+    - **Pagination bug fixing**: Let's say you have 5 pages and you are on page 3.
+When adding a row, the code was pushing you on page 4 instead of 5 (or page 6 if the entries for page 5 were at maximum number of entries).
+This dynamic now is handled in a better way.
+    - **Search results pagination bug fixing**: When you search for a string search results will appear and be paginated.
+But if you add a row, then search must be cleared and you should be on the last row added with focusing input on that row, exiting the translations search mode.
+    - **Renaming functions**: Some functions had an out of scope and out of context name.
+So I renamed them to be more clear on what they exactly do.
+    - **Adding plural translations documentation**: A short description on how to apply translations to strings that can be singular or plural was added on the plugin settings page.
+    - **Focusing last added row field**: When adding a row, the focus is now on the last added row field to be more user friendly.
+Also background color of the row changes for a few seconds.
+    - **Not applying filter on admin page**: The plugin will not apply the translations on the admin page, only on the front-end.
+Check `class-ctp-apply-translations.php` where I added `if (is_admin()) return;`.
+- User experience improvement:
+    - General info about the plugin and how to use it now is wrapped around accordion elements.

 ## License
 This plugin is licensed under the [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html).